steux/cc2600/README.md

 code on the Melody/Harmony cart) development, where the 6507 code is reduced to the minimum.
 On the contrary, it was designed to write code the classical atari way, possibly with DPC or DPC+ accelerators or a superchip for more RAM.

-cc2600 should not be a starting point for writing ATARI 2600.
+cc2600 should not be a starting point for writing your first Atari 2600 game.
 You'll first have to learn writing games in assembler (I definitely recommand reading "Making Games For The Atari 2600", by Steven Hugg, see https://8bitworkshop.com/docs/books).
 On the other hand, if you're an experienced ASM code writer, you may gain a lot of time using cc2600 for your next game developement, since cc2600 will enable you to leverage the use of structural code writing.